jennifer-gft/aws-cost-consumption/README.md

 This guide is intended for administrators of AWS Cost Consumption tool who wish to set up the infrastructure in customer environment.

+## Configure and launch your AWS Cost Consumption Tooling

+**Step 1**: Identify the primary region used by customer accounts and confirm that lambda exists in the same region in GFT AWS account

+**Step 2**: Collect input variables (below) from client teams and configure tfvars

+**Step 3**: Ensure you have valid AWS account credentials from client teams

+**Step 4**: Setup the Terraform environment and backend state file location

+**Step 5**: Provision resources in client AWS infrastucture

+**Step 6**: Ensure all resources are created succesfully, record the outputs

+**Step 7**: Record errors if provisioning fails

 ## Inputs

 | Name | Description | Type | Default | Required |